telerik/winforms-docs/pdfviewer/manipulating-programatically.md

     End Sub
 ````

 {{endregion}}

 ## Annotations

 Annotations are hyperlinks inside a document which when clicked depending on their type can either open an external web page or navigate inside the document.
 By handling the __AnnotationClicked__ event you can customize the default action associated with the link.
-The following code snippet
-          demonstrates how to add a question dialog when opening external links:
+The following code snippet demonstrates how to add a question dialog when opening external links:
-        #_[C#] _

 {{source=..\SamplesCS\PdfViewer\PdfPublicApi.cs region=AnnotationClicked}}
 {{source=..\SamplesVB\PdfViewer\PdfPublicApi.vb region=AnnotationClicked}}